| Title: | Global Triangular and Penta-Hexagonal Grids Based on Tessellated Icosahedra |

 Each such great circle will be devided to an equal number of points and the closest

-The indices of the data points forming the convex hull as a (numeric
+The indices of the data points forming the convex hull as a (numeric) vector.

 This function will return the length of all edges in the specified grid object.